logicalclocks/feature-store-api/docs/hopsworksai/azure/cluster_creation.md

   </figure>
 </p>

 As soon as the cluster has started, you will be able to log in to your new Hopsworks cluster with the username and password provided.
-You will also able to stop, restart, or terminate the cluster.
+You will also be able to stop, restart, or terminate the cluster.

 <p align="center">
   <figure>